yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Riverbend:** Located near the fast-flowing section of the Ishkar South tributary, it produces some of the best smoked fish.
 Riverbend's **"smoked river fish"** is recognized as the finest ingredient in Archeon—after marinating, it's slowly smoked for three days with Sentinel Pine sawdust, resulting in a deep amber color, a slightly glossy exterior, and a translucent orange-red color when cut open.
 It has a salty and savory flavor with a hint of pine resinous sweetness.
 It's very expensive; in upscale restaurants in Frontier City, one fish can cost the equivalent of two days' wages for an average person.

 **Skyleaf:** The cool climate of the high-altitude valleys is ideal for a special high-protein grain (similar to quinoa).
 The people of Skyleaf use it to make a fermented porridge with a slightly sour taste.
 Outsiders often frown upon first taste, but once they get used to it, they become addicted.
-Skyleaf's flower field honey is another major export—light-colored and almost transparent with a strong floral aroma, it's widely recognized as the best honey in Archeon.
+Skyleaf's flower field honey is another major export—light-colored and almost transparent, with a strong floral aroma, it's widely recognized as the best honey in Archeon.

 **Amber Reach:** **"Wind Bread"**—a sourdough bread that ferments naturally using trace amounts of salt carried by the southeast sea breeze.
 It has an extremely hard and crisp crust, and a soft, slightly salty interior.
 The taste differs between bakeries facing the sea and those facing away—the yeast community changes with the wind direction.
 At the Thread Festival, boxes of wind bread brought by the Amber Reach delegation sold out within three days.
 Furthermore, Amber Reach's seed selection system (a legacy of the CI food processing facility) makes it the sole source of high-quality seeds for all of Archeon—each settlement awaits its seed ships every planting season.